wso2/docs-mi/en/docs/reference/connectors/redis-connector/redis-connector-example.md

 2. Click on the **+** icon under the **start** to add a mediator.

 3. Add a payload factory mediator from the mediator palette to extract the selected stock details.
-In this sample, we attempt to get WSO2 stock details from the SimpleStockQuoteService.
+In this sample, we attempt to get WSO2 stock details from the `SimpleStockQuoteService`.
     <table>
       <tr>
          <th>Parameter</th>